qwaneu/qwaneu.github.io/_ideas/misc-ideas.md

 Domain knowledge != Business knowledge

 Optimizing Zone: optimize for product decision making (needs business knowledge as well as domain knowledge)

+# Only rolling forward

+At client some years ago we embarked on a journey towards continuous delivery.

+One of the decisions we made is to not do rollback of releases, only roll-forward.

+To do this, the delivery process should be sufficiently smooth.
+If something happens, you should be able to make a change, review-commit-test-build within minutes rather than hours.

+If you are able to do this, it will make your release process simpler: there is just one release process, you will not have processes or procedures for hotfixes etc. So less complexity (also organizational), and being more in control.

+# Feature toggle musings by Willem

+- WE - I have feature toggles seen work, surprisingly well.
+And at the same time, multiple ways of authorizing access to features (flages, but also other interfaces. logic everywhere).
+Removing feature flags would make the product inoperable.